flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 </details>

 ## ⚠️ Important Notice:
-**Verity Mobile has been developed and verified exclusively on Android.**
-While the system is built using Flutter’s cross-platform framework, iOS deployment has not been tested in a production environment.
-Licensees should expect to perform their own platform-specific configuration, testing, and UI adjustments for iOS.
+Verity is built using a standardized Flutter architecture for cross-platform compatibility.
+Please note that the current version has been developed and verified exclusively on Android.
+While the codebase is iOS-ready by design, iOS builds have not been tested in a live environment and may require platform-specific configuration by the developer.

 ## 🚀 Getting Started & Running Locally